aws-samples/cfn101-workshop/workshop/content/intermediate/operations/update-behaviors-of-stack-resources/_index.md

 ```

 Save your changes to the file.
-Next, you will [update your stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-direct.html) with the [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation/):
+Next, update your stack:

 1. Navigate to the [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation/).